 I just finished All About Love and I can’t stop finding epiphanies related to its text in my every day.
 Known by her pen name purposely written in lowercase, Gloria Jean Watkins, famously known as bell hooks, is a force to be reckoned with.
-Feminist, professor and sociological writer, hooks explores the intersectionality of race, capitalism and gender.
-She has published more than 30 books and countless scholarly articles. hooks’ ability to tie historical context into modern day truth gives her readers fresh, holistic context.
-Her incredible book, Ain’t I A Woman, a revolutionary work of political theory, explains the sexism Black female slaves endured and how that legacy has affected Black womanhood today.
+Feminist, professor, and sociological writer, hooks explores the intersectionality of race, capitalism, and gender.
+She has published more than 30 books and countless scholarly articles. hooks’ ability to tie historical context into modern-day truth gives her readers a fresh, holistic context.
+Her incredible book, Ain’t I A Woman, a revolutionary work of political theory, explain the sexism Black female slaves endured and how that legacy has affected Black womanhood today.

 image by Timothy Greenfield-Sanders

 Goodness.
 Where do I begin?
 I’ve added Toni Morrison to this list because she is one of the few strangers in the history of our time who I would have loved to take to dinner.
 Idealistic and grounded, her voice – written and spoken – is hard to forget.
 She once joked that bleak reality is for the sociologists.
 She’s interested in Black joy, Black dreams, and Black love.
 My kind of woman.
 The first African American to win the Nobel Prize in literature in 1993, every piece of writing written by Morrison is worth a read.
 Start anywhere.